 On January, 23, the day before Devconf.cz, the Research team organized its own academic conference, inviting a score of speakers from our university circles.

 Title Summary Research Area CHESS: Cyber-security Excellence Hub in Estonia and South Moravia The Cyber-security Excellence Hub in Estonia and South Moravia (CHESS) brings together leading R&I institutions in both regions to build … Security, Privacy, Cryptography Perun: Lightweight Performance Version System Perun is an open source light-weight Performance Version System, which works as a wrapper over existing Version Control Systems and in parallel manages performance profiles corresponding to different versions of projects.
 Moreover, it offers a tool suite suitable for automation of the performance regression test runs, postprocessing of existing profiles or effective interpretation of the results.
-DiffKemp: Automatic analysis of semantic differences in kernel options The project aims at creating a tool for automatic analysis of differences in the code between versions of the Linux kernel.
+DiffKemp: Automatic analysis of semantic differences The project aims at creating a tool for automatic analysis of differences in the code between versions of the Linux kernel.
 The goal is to determine whether the semantics (the effect) of some kernel option, function, or parameter, changed between two kernel versions